-Mr Michael Dooley – Women’s Clinical Lead, and College Treasurer.
+Mr Michael Dooley – Women’s Clinical Lead, and College Treasurer

 Michael Dooley is a Consultant Obstetrician and Gynaecologist at Dorset County Hospital.
 His special interest is reproductive endocrinology with particular expertise in infertility, menopause, premenstrual syndrome and sports gynaecology.
 He has attended three Olympic Games as British Team Doctor.
 Mr Dooley has established The Poundbury Clinics as centres of excellence providing an integrated approach to women’s health.

-Dame Professor Donna Kinnair DBE RGN HV LLB MA – Nursing Lead
+Professor Dame Donna Kinnair DBE RGN HV LLB MA – Nursing Lead

-Donna joined the RCN as head of Nursing on 1st June 2015, providing leadership to the Nursing departments.
-Donna was then promoted and joined the RCN Executive Team to Director of Nursing, Policy & Practice, effective from 1st January 2016, where her key role is to work with the UK-wide RCN staff to drive and implement the future RCN Professional Nursing, Policy & Practice strategy.
 Donna held various roles, prior to joining the RCN, including clinical director of emergency medicine at Barking, Havering and Redbridge University Hospitals Trust; Executive Director of Nursing, Southeast London Cluster Board; Director of Commissioning, London Borough of Southwark & Southwark PCT.
 She was the Strategic Commissioner for Lambeth, Southwark and Lewisham Health Authority’s Children’s Services.
 Donna advised the PM’s Commission on the future of Nursing and Midwifery in 2010 and served as nurse/child health assessor to the Victoria Climbié Inquiry.

 In the past, the medical school curriculum has been established with little involvement from medical students.
 Bogdan is hoping that medical students can stand up and request to be taught concepts that will be key to their future practice.
 Bogdan is looking forward to collaborating with as many medical students nationally to put this puzzle together and to attempt introducing Social Prescribing into the undergraduate and postgraduate medical school curriculum.